Using expressions to capture the user's location

 This variable is the location in the format "geo: latitude, longitude", so we need to use the expression @(replace) to remove the "geo:" and then use @(split) to separate latitude and longitude like the other channels.

-Thus, we were able to create a flow with support to capture the user's location on three different channels, using the expressions and variables available on the platform.
+This way, we are able to create a flow with support to capture the user's location across three different channels, using the expressions and variables available on the platform.

 How did we do?